-Sometimes a child may only 'act out' at home and not at school, particularly where a needs are within the Autistic spectrum or where they are accessing medication for ADHD.
+Sometimes a child may only 'act out' at home and not at school, e.g particularly if they have needs within the Autistic spectrum or where they are accessing medication for ADHD.
 Please talk to the SENCO or the child's teacher as planning meetings to discuss how best to support your child and the family, by ensuring holistic support and strategies are beneficial.
 We may also engage with specialists who offer home and school support if this is agreed with parents.